BDC Hamburger Icon

 A productive business is a successful business.
 If your business productivity is down, it may not be because an employee is slacking.
 However, reduced productivity is still a strong sign that something is wrong.

-If a certain employee is constantly struggling more than others or frequently misses their deadlines, it may be a sign that they aren’t up to the job.
+If a certain employee is constantly struggling more than others or frequently misses their deadlines, it may be a sign they aren’t up to the job.
 Most companies allow for warnings and reminders in situations like this.
 However, if you’ve given an employee numerous chances and enacted a performance improvement plan that hasn’t panned out, it may be time to let that person go.

 Some people thrive on office gossip, drama and pot stirring.
 This behavior creates a hostile and challenging work environment, leading to insubordination and a lack of trust.
 Over time, after constantly being pitted against one another, employees may have difficulty working together.